Franklin Dam controversy: The campaigns broadens

 During 1982, active membership of anti-dam organisations increased a hundredfold in mainland states.
 The iconic "No Dams" triangle sticker was printed.
 Rallies and events were held in cities around Australia.
 Bob Brown toured the country raising support for the anti-dam campaign, attempting to convince Liberal Prime Minister Malcolm Fraser to intervene and override the state legislation allowing the dam's construction.
 British botanist and TV presenter Professor David Bellamy addressed 5,000 people at a Melbourne rally.

 By the end of 1982, any perception that "greenies" equated with hippies had been greatly challenged, for example in Sydney, Bob Brown and Bellamy addressed 500 people at a candle-lit dinner serenaded by string quartet, ABC's classical music radio station featured a "Concert for the Franklin", and electronics entrepreneur Dick Smith committed to civil disobedience.
 Many people who had not previously considered conservation issues decided that wilderness was a vote-worthy issue, as evidenced by the following ballot paper write-in campaigns.

 In the federal Lowe by-election in Sydney, March 1982, volunteers at every polling booth encouraged voters to write "No Dams" on their ballot paper, and 9% did so.
 At that first 'Write-in' campaign, few people knew that they could write a message on their federal ballot paper without invalidating their vote.
-In the ACT House of Assembly mid-1982 election, up to 40% of voters wrote "No Dams" on their ballot paper.
+In the ACT House of Assembly 1982 election, up to 40% of voters wrote "No Dams" on their ballot paper.
 In the federal Flinders by-election in Victoria in December 1982, 40% of voters wrote "No Dams" on their ballot papers.